Ivenyang/cocos-docs/manual/framework/native/gui/label/v3/en.md

 ### New Label class

-Let's look at the hierarchy chart of the Label class :
+Let's look at the hierarchy chart of the Label class:

 ![](./res/classcocos2d_1_1_label.png)

-In the above chart, LabelTextFormatProtocol is also a new class, it is  similar as LabelProtocol,  they are all pure virtual classes which provide a interface to store strings.
+In the chart above, LabelTextFormatProtocol is also a new class.
+It is similar as LabelProtocol,  they are all pure virtual base classes which provide a interface to store strings.

 Here is the inheritance graph: